Jiayi21/DVR3D-python-interface/DVR3Dinterface/input/README.md

 ### Commandline Instruction Section
 If there is no "Fortran" after "&&", it is a command section.

-Things after "&&" of that line will be considered as a command to be run
+Things after "&&" of that line will be considered as a command to run

 ~~~~
 &&cp fort.8 fort.11